imlasky/imlasky.github.io/blog/_posts/2023-01-12-connections.md

 So is being in the same place as someone in the past.

-There are infinitely many more types of connections, but I wanted to illustrate it with these first.
+Of course, there are infinitely many more types of connections, but I wanted to illustrate it with these first.

 If we take each dimension of connection one at a time, we can start to find interesting limitations to each, with respective opportunities as well.